-- → Provide individualized visuals, including photos of actual situations, to help with understanding of rules. - → Provide social scripts and individual checklists for segments of the day's routines. - → Encourage self-monitoring by providing checklists, positive statements, and problem-solving strategies. - → Reinforce rules with songs and rhymes that include names and photos of children.
+- → Provide individualized visuals, including photos of actual situations, to help with understanding of rules. - → Provide social scripts and individualized strategies for segments and settings of the day's routines. - → Encourage self-monitoring by providing positive statements and problem-solving strategies. - → Reinforce rules with songs and rhymes that include names and photos of children.